 Average Claim Payments

-Here's an overview of the most recent available data for 2019 according to FEMA, you can check FEMA for a chart of average claim payments made here.
+Below is an overview of the most recent available data for the average claim payments made by FEMA.

 |Average Claims Paid By FEMA 2018–2019|

 Five Steps to Make a FEMA Claim

 After registering with FEMA, here are five steps to take to make a FEMA claim: